Station 37 - West Seattle/High Point

 About the Station

-Fire Station 37, located at 7700 35th Avenue SW, houses one engine company and a reserve engine.
+Fire Station 37, located at 7700 35th Ave.
+SW, houses one engine company and a reserve engine.

-Since the old station and site were too small to accommodate modern fire operations, a new station was built on the southeast corner of 35th Avenue SW and SW Holden Street.
+Since the old station and site were too small to accommodate modern fire operations, a new station was built on the southeast corner of 35th Avenue Southwest and Southwest Holden Street.

 The Seattle Landmarks Board designated the current station, built in 1925, as a landmark in 2004.
-Click here to see the first part of the landmark nomination report.
-Click here to read the second part of the landmark nomination report.
+View the landmark nomination report: Part 1 and Part 2.
 The City will sell the historic building and put the money back into the Fire Levy program.

 The project was completed in October 2010.

-October 2010: Following project completion, firefighters moved to the new station.
+- October 2010: Following project completion, firefighters moved into the new station.

-February 2007: Miller Hayashi were selected as the project architects.
+- February 2007: Miller Hayashi was selected as the project architect.